hamdanal/rich-argparse/README.md

 RichHelpFormatter.styles["optparse.metavar"] = "bold magenta"
 ```

-Syntax highlighting works the same as `argparse`.
+Syntax highlighting works the same as with `argparse`.

-Colors in the `usage` are not supported yet.
+Colors in the `usage` are only supported when using `GENERATE_USAGE`.

 Customizing the group name format is not supported. optparse uses Title Case format by default.